 Aubergines (eggplants) are exotic, rewarding vegetables that can be successfully grown in the UK with warmth and protection.
 With their glossy purple fruits and attractive foliage, aubergines make beautiful as well as productive greenhouse plants.
+They're one of the more demanding crops I grow — without a heated propagator in February, mine simply don't catch up by harvest time.

 Not sure when to sow?
 See our When to Plant Aubergines UK →